Jake0826/convolutional_neural_network_from_scratch/README.md

 ## Project Overview

 By building a fully functional Convolutional Neural Network from scratch, I developed a deeper understanding of one of deep learning's core concepts.
 The `/cnn` directory contains all the building blocks required to construct and train a CNN from the ground up.
-The `/models` directory demonstrates the implementation by training on two datasets and benchmarking performance against equivalent PyTorch models.
+The `/models` directory implements the neural networks by training on two seperate datasets and benchmarking performance against equivalent PyTorch models.

 ## Architecture

-The `/cnn` directory contains modular components, each implemented in its own Python file.
-All layers inherit from a base `Module` class in `module.py`, which defines the forward and backward pass interface.
-The `Sequential` class orchestrates the training pipeline by chaining layers and coordinating forward propagation, backpropagation, and optimization.
+The `/cnn` directory contains the building blocks, with each component in its own Python file.
+All layers inherit from a base `Module` class that includes forward and backward methods.
+The `Sequential` class, which accepts an ordered list of layers, loss function, and optimizer, is the conductor that chains the pieces together.

 ```
 cnn/
 ├── layers/